 Every country has its own unique mental health statistics, but for the purposes of this article, we're going to use the statistics in the United States because those statistics are more readily available.

-Remember, there is more than one anxiety disorder – from generalized anxiety disorder to panic disorder to obsessive compulsive disorder and more.
-Make sure you've taken my anxiety test first to learn more about the specific anxiety that you may be experiencing.
+Remember, there is more than one anxiety disorder - from generalized anxiety disorder to panic disorder to obsessive-compulsive disorder and more.

 Final Note About Anxiety Statistics